hnjw-png/oregano-oil/README.md

 ## Website owner goals:

 * In the site there is a admin page, here you can add all products and pictures.
-* I have used the superuser function, to create a private admin log in for the website ownwer.
+* I have used the superuser function, to create a private admin log in for the website owner.
 * The admin page is also connected, so the site owner can manage the products, pictires, prices and info.